Educational Assessment and Therapy, Tutoring, Executive Function Coaching, Parent Coaching, Classroom Visits, School Constructions, and IEP Meetings

 It is important to understand what educational therapy is, how it differs from tutoring, and whether it truly is what your child needs.
 For more information about these distinctions, you can visit the website for the Association of Educational Therapists at www.aetonline.org.

-I offer my clients a full educational therapy suit.
+I offer my clients a full educational therapy suite.
 What this means is that in addition to working with students themselves, I help parents and other family members work with their child’s differences, I work with teachers and schools, I advocate for students, attend IEP and other meetings, write letters, work with other therapists, doctors, and other allied professionals, pretty much everything a child needs to succeed.
 Therefore, I take on only a limited number of students because every student takes up a significant amount of my time and cognitive capacities.

 While a big part of educational therapy is figuring out modifications and strategies that help students, I am a big believer in remediation.
 Neuroscience research has shown us that the brain is plastic, which means we can rewire it.